Monday, November 11, 2019

 At this point, I am not honestly sure if I would accept a transfer back to Ontario.
 I haven’t seen a Calgary winter as yet, it might be a bit much, not sure.
 People describe them as not that bad – guess we will see.
 I am enjoying the cooler weather for sure.
 It drops down cool at night and warms up nicely during the day – perfect as far as I am concerned.

 Yes, I will say that I am loving Calgary thus far.
 Right now, good riddance to the Province of Ontario.
-Final verdict on that to come…
+The final verdict on that to come…

 Friday, May 4, 2012